Lipreading Teacher Training Course

 Practical and psychological implications of deafness

-This includes: the practical and psychological effects of hearing impairment and also their relationship with the teaching of lipreading.
+This includes: the practical and psychological effects of hearing impairment, ways of alleviating those effects; and also their relationship with the teaching of lipreading.

 Audiology, support and information